1,500 people, 2 elevators and 500 tons of luggage -- here's how a king travels

 (CNN)The King of Saudi Arabia certainly knows how to travel in style.

-King Salman bin Abdul Aziz al-Saud arrived in Indonesia Wednesday for a nine-day tour of the world's most populous Muslim nation.
+In the first visit by a Saudi ruler in almost half a century, King Salman bin Abdul Aziz al-Saud arrived in Indonesia Wednesday for a nine-day tour of the world's most populous Muslim nation.

-It's the first time in almost half a century that a Saudi ruler is visiting the world's most populous Muslim nation.

 The King will spend a few days in Jakarta and West Java before heading to the popular tourist island of Bali on the Indonesian leg of a month-long Asia tour that's already taken him to Malaysia and which will also see him going to China, Japan and the Maldives.